Amherst County, Virginia

 - 2008: Amherst County celebrates its 250th anniversary.

-This timeline provides a condensed summary of the historical journey of Amherst County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Amherst County, Virginia.